lvh/lvh.github.io/posts/everything-ive-learned-about-running-a-financial-aid-program.md

 # Disbursement (giving out money)

-First off, talk to your treasure.
+First off, talk to your treasurer.
 Possibly talk to a lawyer, too.
 It's quite possible, particularly if you're in the United States, that giving out a bunch of money as a non-profit comes with some fairly complex strings attached.
 For example, you probably have certain standards in terms of what records you have to keep.

 As a European, it somewhat comical to still see checks in active use, but hey; it works.
 For many parts of the world (apparently not the